50 Tourist Traps That Locals Still Love

 Though previously used as a city hall and Sears-Roebuck regional office, this enormous Atlanta structure is now home to a sprawling market for food vendors and specialty shops in the tradition of Seattle's Pike Place.
 The Central Food Hall features freshly made local delicacies and international cuisines from famous purveyors, while "The Roof" has live entertainment, mini-golfing and boardwalk-style amusements.

-There's more to this outdoor attraction than the iconic "Spoonbridge and Cherry" sculpture, including an additional 39 permanent installations and several rotating ones scattered throughout its 11 acres.
+There's more to this outdoor attraction than the iconic "Spoonbridge and Cherry" sculpture, including more than 40 permanent installations and several rotating ones scattered throughout its 11 acres.
 The Sculpture Garden draws locals for its free admission to seasonal botanical displays in the Cowles Conservatory and free first-Saturday garden parties.

 It's easy to understand Portland's nickname "City of Roses" in this colorful section of Washington Park, where hundreds of varieties of roses bloom from April through October, many of them sent from all corners of the world.
 With views of Mount Hood on clear days, the garden is a relaxing area for a stroll, with the nearby gift shop offering all manner of garden accessories and rose-themed souvenirs.